How To Get a Rebuilt Title in New Mexico

 2. Repair the Car to Road Condition

-Once you have obtained the salvage title for your vehicle, you can proceed with the restoration process.
+Once you have obtained the salvage title for your vehicle, proceed with the restoration process.

 Depending on your automotive skills, you can perform the repairs yourself or seek assistance from a qualified mechanic.